ucycg/astropix-python-LFndry-Test/README.md

 # astropix-python

-Python based lightweight cross platform tool for controlling the GECCO System.
+Python based lightweight cross-platform tool for controlling the GECCO System.

 To interact with the FTDI-Chip the ftd2xx package is used, which provides a wrapper around the proprietary D2XX driver.
-For Bitmanipulation the Bitstring package is used.
+For Bitmanipulation the bitstring package is used.

 Features:
 * Write asicSR